qaware/cloud-computing-th-rosenheim/07-orchestration/exercise/cheat-sheet.md

 ## kubectl

-Kubernetes YAML anwenden (Do whatever it takes to make the cluster look like this)
+Apply Kubernetes YAML (do whatever is necessary to make the cluster look like this)

 ```shell script
 kubectl apply -f path/to/file.yaml
 kubectl apply -f path/to/dir
 ```

-Version ausgeben
+Print Version

 ```shell script
 kubectl version